Meet Wendy Carlos: Transgender Pioneer and Electronic Music Icon

 She rarely spoke of her transition, but in the 1980s gave one interview where she opened up publicly about who she was, telling People magazine, “The public turned out to be amazingly tolerant or, if you wish, indifferent.”

 Carlos continually put out music until the late ‘90s—she composed the original Tron soundtrack and at one point released an album of humorous adaptations of Profokiev and Saint-Saëns with “Weird” Al Yankovic.
-But despite her seemingly self-imposed absence from the music industry, her influence has only grown as a new generation of synthesists discover her work and her impact on electronic music.
+But despite her seemingly self-imposed absence from the music industry, her influence has only grown as a new generation of synthesists discovers her work and her impact on electronic music.

-Learn more about Diversity, Equity, and Inclusion efforts at SFCM or studying Technology and Applied Composition
+Learn more about Diversity, Equity, and Inclusion efforts at SFCM or studying Technology and Applied Composition.